If you think about it, we should be the happiest species on the planet!

 - Happy people tend to live longer

-- Happy people are generally much healthier than unhappy people as research shows that their immune systems are stronger
+- People who are happy are generally much healthier than unhappy people as research shows that their immune systems are stronger

 - Happy people are less stressed due to lower blood pressure and the increased release of beneficial hormones